The Risks of Accommodating a Child's Anxiety

 What is Accommodation?

-For example, parents may let their child choose whether or not to engage in activities or sports outside of the home.
+For example, parents may let their child choose whether or not to engage in any activities or sports outside of the home.
 They may speak for their children in public when their child is afraid to speak on their own or avoid having visitors because it makes the child uncomfortable.
 They may excessively reassure their child or respond to repeated questions about the fear.
 When their child becomes frustrated, they might attempt to remove the stressor or provide the desired item or activity in order to extinguish the feelings.

 In accommodating families, routines are often adjusted to avoid anxiety.
 Family territory becomes smaller as parents provide only certain meals that are accepted by the child, go to only certain places the child feels comfortable, or adjust their work and other responsibilities to cater to the child’s needs and demands.